5 Green Spaces to Explore in Salem, Massachusetts

 Salem Maritime National Historic Site

 Did you know the first National Historic Park in the United States is located right here in Salem?
 Established in 1938, Salem Maritime National Historic Site was the first of its kind.
 The site includes the Friendship of Salem, historic homes (the Derby House and Narbonne House), Pedricks Store House, West India Goods Store, Derby Light Station and the Custom House, which is celebrated its 200th anniversary in 2019!

 The park features gardens on the lawns of some of the historic homes, and a scenic half mile walk out to Derby Light Station that overlooks Salem Harbor.
 Another part of the site is the Salem Regional Visitor Center at Armory Park which has its own green space.

 Charter Street Cemetery & Salem Witch Trials Memorial

 Founded in 1637, Charter Street Cemetery (or the Old Burying Point) is Salem’s oldest cemetery.
-Please note, Charter Street Cemetery is scheduled to close in 2020 for restoration work.
+Please note, Charter Street Cemetery may be closed for restoration work.
 Visit PreservingSalem.com for the latest updates.

 This cemetery is the final resting place for many notable Salem residents some with connections to the Salem Witch Trials.
 Two witchcraft trial judges, Bartholomew and John Hathorne (Nathaniel Hawthorne’s great grandfather) are buried in Charter Street Cemetery, along with Mary Corey second wife of Giles Corey who was the only victim of the Witch Trials to be executed by pressing.
 (Mary Corey is not to be confused with Martha Corey, Giles’ third wife who was hanged during the Witch Trials.)